fsmaiorano/Entity-FrameworkCore-Boilerplate/README.md

 ## Entity FrameworkCore Boilerplate

-A simple quickstart boilerplate for Entity Framework Core.
+:computer: A simple quickstart boilerplate for Entity Framework Core.

 for run: